Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-Q1: CHECK THE ELECTRICAL CIRCUIT BETWEEN SOLAR SENSOR AND EATC MODULE FOR OPEN
+Q1: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE SOLAR INTENSITY SENSOR AND THE EATC MODULE FOR OPEN CIRCUIT

 • Is the measured resistance less than 2 ohms in both cases?